matrix-org/matrix-spec-proposals/proposals/3848-errcode-specific-failure.md

 clients will need updating to support the new error types.
 Failure to do so might lead to unexpected behaviours or confusing error messages.
-For this reason, the unstable implementation will continue to provide the old errcode in the body of the error while providing the new proposed errcode under it's own field.
+For this reason, the unstable implementation will continue to provide the old errcode in the body of the error while providing the new proposed errcode under its own field.
 This gives clients a chance to adapt to the new errcode / ensure their behaviours with unexpected errcodes are acceptable.

 ## Alternatives